 St Mary’s Road, Beccles, Suffolk, NR34 9NR

 An impressive, large, cruciform church in neo-Norman style, built for the Downside Benedictines in 1898-1901 from designs by the Beccles architect F. E. Banham.
 Faced in limestone inside and out, it has a three-storey elevation to the nave, substantial crossing tower and an apsidal sanctuary.
 The barrel vaulted ceilings have much good quality stencilled decoration.
-A 1970s reordering by Andrew Anderson introduced some modern fittings in keeping with the original character, with an especially inventive iron and fabric tabernacle by Eric Stevenson.
+Post-Vatican II reordering introduced some modern fittings in keeping with the original character, with an especially inventive iron and fabric tabernacle by Eric Stevenson.
 The church is a prominent feature in the local conservation area.

 Beccles Minster is aligned north-south, but for the purposes of this report, liturgical compass points will be used, i.e. the high altar at the east end.
 This alignment results in the many grave markers in the surrounding churchyards standing parallel to the church.